Bristol Wasp Nest Control

 At this time of year, the newly emerged queen is at significant risk because she lacks a nest to protect her from late frosts or predators.

-She will also be one of the few large insects around in early spring so is an obvious target for predators such as birds.
+She will also be one of the few large insects around in early spring, so is an obvious target for predators such as birds.

-Ants are also predators of wasps and given the opportunity will attack them.
+Ants are also predators of wasps and, given the opportunity, will attack them.

 Wasps, however, secrete a substance around the petiole or (the stalk that attaches the initial structure of the nest to whatever is supporting it) of the nest that acts as a repellent, preventing ants from taking advantage.

-She usually does this by aiding early pollination of plants as she consumes carbohydrate-rich nectar and sap.
+She usually does this by aiding the early pollination of plants as she consumes carbohydrate-rich nectar and sap.